Geology of Zambia

-Stratigraphy & Geologic History
+Stratigraphy and geologic history

 The oldest rocks in Zambia are part of the crystalline Precambrian basement complex, outcropping in the east and as the structurally complex Lufubu System in the Copperbelt.
 The granite, gneiss, migmatite, schist, amphibolite, charnockite, granulite, khondalite, phyllite, limestone and metaquartzite basement rocks date to the Paleoproterozoic.
 Due to extensive metamorphism and deformation, they were altered from older rocks, obscuring the geologic history of the region.
 Additionally, the basement rocks are intruded by other granites, syenite, dolerite, gabbro, rhyolite, andesite, metavolcanic and ultrabasic rocks.
 Although primarily exposed in the north and east, dome outcrops of basement rock exist at other locations in the country.

 A one billion year Proterozoic unconformity separates the basement rock from the conglomerate, quartzite, schists, iron-rich sandstones and mudstones of the Muva Supergroup.
 The supergroup is intruded by carbonatite, dolerite, granite, granite porphyry, lamprophyre, norite, pegmatite and other igneous rock types.
 A rhyolite porphyritic belt, formed at the same time as the Muva Supergroup extends along the eastern bank of the Luapula River, between Lake Tanganyika and Lake Mweru.

 In the Neoproterozoic, the Katanga Supergroup deposited conglomerate, shale, argillite, quartzite, arkose, greywacke, dolomite and aeolian sandstones unconformably atop both the Muva Supergroup and Precambrian basement rocks.